 ^{12.} The efficiency gap calculations here focus on wasted votes in legislative elections since these results directly capture voters' preferences in these elections.
 However, we might also calculate the efficiency gap using district-level results from presidential elections or other statewide races.
 These have the "advantage of being (mostly) unaffected by district-level candidate characteristics" (Stephanopoulos and McGhee 2015, 868).
 This feature is particularly useful for simulating efficiency gaps from randomly generated districting plans since candidate characteristics are clearly influenced by the final districting plan.
 Presidential elections or other statewide races are less closely tied, however, to voters' preferences in legislative races given the district lines that actually exist.
-In practice, though, both legislative races are well sorted by party and ideology.
+In practice, though, both legislative races and other statewide races produce similar efficiency gap results for modern elections where voters are well sorted by party and ideology.
 Indeed, the data indicate that the correlation between efficiency gap estimates based on congressional elections and presidential elections is approximately 0.8 for elections held after 2000 and about 0.9 for elections held after the 2011 redistricting cycle.